gidavies/DevOpsLab/README.md

 - [Exercise 2 (all)](http://almvm.azurewebsites.net/labs/vsts/continuousdeployment/#exercise-2-creating-release-definitions)

 >Note: There is no need to complete Exercise 2 Steps 9 and 10 (replace the database connection string and ConnectionStrings variable plus Azure SQL database creation).
-The web application can create it's own local database.
+The web application can create a local database.

 - [Exercise 3, Task 1 only](http://almvm.azurewebsites.net/labs/vsts/continuousdeployment/#task-1-triggers)